Saddleback Church: History

 In 2003, Saddleback Church, Kay and Rick Warren founded the P.E.A.C.E.
 Plan, a humanitarian development program for churches.

 In November and December 2006, Saddleback Church played host to the second annual Global Summit on AIDS and the Church.
 The summit featured 60 speakers, including Senators Barack Obama and Sam Brownback.

-In 2018, the church said it had baptized 50,000 people since its founding.

 On August 16, 2008, Rick Warren arranged a meeting between Senators John McCain and Barack Obama at Saddleback called the Civil Forum on the Presidency.
 The format of the forum was structured such that Warren first asked Obama a series of questions; he then asked McCain very similar ones subsequently.
 It was broadcast live on national news networks and streamed online.
-Tickets were distributed to the public through a raffle with seats listing as high as $1,000 and the event was sold out.
+Tickets were distributed to the public through a raffle with seats listing as high as $1,000, and the event was sold out.

-According to a church census released in 2020, it claimed a weekly attendance of 23,494 people and 15 campuses in different cities.
+In 2018, the church said it had baptized 50,000 people since its founding.
+In November 2018, CBS News listed Saddleback Church as the eleventh largest megachurch in the United States with about 22,055 weekly visitors.

-In 2022, Andy Wood became senior pastor of the church.
+In 2022, Andy Wood became lead pastor.

-In 2021, the church was audited for compliance by the Southern Baptist Convention, after ordaining three women pastors that year and thus acting contrary to the Convention's confession of faith which believes that the pastoral ministry is reserved for men.
-As of February 21, 2023, the church was removed from the member list of the SBC because, according to the SBC's executive committee, the church was "not in friendly cooperation with the Convention due to the churches continuing to have a female functioning in the office of pastor."
+In 2021, the church was audited for compliance by the Southern Baptist Convention, after ordaining three women pastors that year and thus acting contrary to the Convention's confession of faith (Baptist Faith and Message) which believes that the pastoral ministry is reserved for men.
+As of February 21, 2023, the church was removed from the SBC membership list due to the hiring of a female pastor in 2022, Stacie Wood, the wife of new senior pastor Andy Wood.
+On May 16, the Southern Baptist Convention announced that Saddleback was seeking an appeal to be reinstated in fellowship.
+In June 2023, when it requested a review of the decision, church representatives present at the annual convention voted 88% to uphold this decision.
+The church wanted to maintain its affiliation with the California Southern Baptist Convention, but in October 2023, it decided to leave the state convention as well, in a desire to avoid divisions.

+According to a church census released in 2024, it claimed a weekly attendance of 30,000 people and 15 campuses in different cities.

 Beliefs

-The church has a Baptist confession of faith and was a member of the Southern Baptist Convention, until it was removed over the issue of women in pastoral roles, in variance to the Baptist Faith and Message.
+The church has a Baptist confession of faith.

-In February 2023, Saddleback Church in Lake Forest, California was deemed uncooperative by accepting Stacey Woods, the wife of Andy Woods, as a regular preacher.
-Her role proved to be controversial because the Southern Baptist statement of faith restricts women from pastoral duties.